bernasteros/bernasteros/README.md

-- 👋 Hi, I’m @bernasteros
+- 👋 I am Bernhard, working as a Lab-Tech Support Engineer at a big pharmaceutical company
 - 👀 I’m interested in training my understanding of coding, and algorithms for artificial intelligence (machine learning / deep learning)
-- 🌱 I’m currently learning python, git
+- 🌱 I’m currently learning Python and playing around with GIT, and git-hub
-- 💞️ I’m looking to collaborate on projects that helps both you and me to learn and improve our understanding of coding ;)
-- 📫 How to reach me: Check out my homepage and drop me a line on the channel of your choice :)
+- 💞️ Interests: learning new languages (Japanese/Korean/Chinese), assembling way too many books and procrastinating most of the time with logic games (Shenzhen IO) and Udemy-Courses.

 <!---
 bernasteros/bernasteros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.